boshika/boshika.github.io/_posts/2015-08-03-Precourse-work-lesson3.md

 	 This was from the Codeacademy Recursion tutorial...half-way point through the course, and I understood more about recursion then I did in my entire graduate class
 	</p>
 	<p>
-	 Moral of the story---if something can be explained in simpler terms, explain it in simpler terms...it is not <strong>important</strong> that you understand the technical jargon, it is more iportant to understand the idea behind it!
+	 Moral of the story---if something can be explained in simpler terms, explain it in simpler terms...it is not <strong>important</strong> that you understand the technical jargon, it is <strong>more important</strong> to understand the idea behind it!
 	</p>
 </body>
 </html>